 What’s better than silly rhyming books for preschoolers? …..Silly rhyming books that feature your kids’ photos and names!

 These silly lift-the-flap rhyming books from my store will help your kids learn to recognize and produce rhymes.
-The books, featuring familiar faces, will quickly become a class favorite that your kids will want to read over and over again.
+The class books, featuring familiar faces, will quickly become a favorite rhyming activity that your kids will want to read over and over again.

 You can make a turtle book, a zebra book, a bear book or a hippo book.
 If you feel like mixing things up a little bit, you can also make a book featuring more than one of the animals…a generic cover is also included.